The Stranger Isolation Quotes

 […] for the first time in years, I had this stupid urge to cry, because I could feel how much all these people hated me.
 (2.3.14)

-Buckling under the pressure, Meursault relinquishes his detachment.
+Buckling under the pressure, Meursault eases up on his detachment.
 He is beginning to feel the force of condemnation against him.

 [The caretaker] answered the questions put to him.
 He said I hadn’t wanted to see Maman, that I had smoked and slept some, and that I had had some coffee.
 It was then I felt a stirring go through the room and for the first time I realized that I was guilty.
 (2.3.15)